Runqian (Ray) Wang

 website / code / paper

-New generative model with equilibrium dynamics that exceeds Flow Matching in performance, supports optimization-based sampling, and naturally performs multiple downstream tasks.
+New generative model that directly learns equilibrium dynamics using an implicit energy-based formulation.
+Exceeds Flow Matching in performance, supports optimization-based sampling, and naturally performs multiple downstream tasks.

 Diffuse and Disperse: Image Generation with Representation Regularization